EvanLovely/alfred--project-helper/readme.md

 ## Custom Scripts

 In your project folder, there is a scripts folder, if you add more scripts then you can run them via `,p scripts {query}` (which will run in the site root.)

+## Using the Links folder

+When you type `,p links {query}` it will search the `~/active/files/links` folder for any `.webloc`s (basically just links) and open them.
+To add them, drag the favicon from a browser and drop it on the Finder on this folder.
+This is simple, but super useful.
+Some ideas:

+- Project Site (i.e. Basecamp) Issue Queue
+- Project Wiki
+- Local development site's commonly edited pages
+- Time Tracking site

 # Help with development of this project via Git